-The basic objective of learning how to manage stress well is that you have to know it can be kept at bay.
-The best part about stress is that it bothers us only as long as we want it to do so, more often than not.
+The basic objective of learning how to manage stresses well is that you have to know it can be kept at bay.
+The best part is that it bothers us only as long as we want it to do so, more often than not.

 In order to manage daily living, you need to be clued into yourself.
 Never ever expect somebody to cajole you or take your hand at the right moment.
 Sure you could be lucky to have these support systems but then again, never take things to exist as they are always.

-Moving on to a deeper level, you will realize that stress management needs deeper understanding of the whys and hows of stress itself.
+Moving on to a deeper level, you will realize that you need deeper understanding of the whys and hows of stress itself.

 Stressful nights, days or phases are all attributed to problems.
 The best bit about managing stress, when it comes to this context, is that you have to know how to face a problem.
 The moment you begin to take a problem as something that is commonplace instead of something that is only curtailing you life, this distress bubble is busted.

-Effective Stress Management requires you to think rationally.
-The general and average human being tends to think that the entire world and even destiny is up against him or her in arms.
+Effective stress management requires rational thinking.
+Average human beings tend to think that the entire world and even destiny is up against him/ her.
 This silly thought has to be out rightly rejected.

-6. The higher you allow stress to dominate you, the greater will be the damage inflicted
+8. The more you allow stress to dominate you, the greater will be the damage inflicted

 The major crisis that comes from stress is the result of how poorly you take stress.
 We always tend to equate a problem with a paramount end result.
 You might never once realize that the problem would fail to exist if you actually tackle it calmly.